-Above we have a router (R1) that is connected to two ISPs.
+Above is a router (R1) connected to two ISPs.
 We want to use ISP1 as the primary and ISP2 as the backup link.
-All traffic will be sent towards ISP1 but when it’s unreachable we’ll switch over to ISP2.
+All traffic will be sent toward ISP1 but when it’s unreachable, we’ll switch over to ISP2.
 You can achieve this by using two default routes:

 R1(config)#ip route 0.0.0.0 0.0.0.0 192.168.12.2